 Once you have them filtered as needed, you can trim down the list further by selecting only those reservations to print.
-For instance, you may want to avoid printing confirmation letters for any that are arriving within the next few days.
 Use the multi-select methods to select multiple records (click / shift-click for a range, ctrl-click for individual lines).
 If none are selected, all will be printed (the same as selecting all records).